devjudge/sb2.1.6R-j1.8-maven-in-docker-2/README.md

             - mvn clean install
         1.c.
 Run the following command(s) in the terminal/command line to run the app:
             - java -jar ./target/spring-boot-in-docker.jar

-    2. Go to http://localhost:8080/ in your browser to view it.

     CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):
 	1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace: